-The Senior Vice President (SVP), Operations is the highest-level management position directly responsible for ESG at FCR.
-The SVP, Operations is a member of the Executive Leadership Team and reports to the President & Chief Executive Officer (CEO).
-The role oversees all FCR's property operations nationally, as well as the environmental and sustainability programs.
+The Senior Vice President (SVP), General Counsel and Corporate Secretary is the highest-level management position responsible for operational level ESG management at FCR.
+The SVP, General Counsel and Corporate Secretary is a member of the Executive Leadership Team and reports to the President & Chief Executive Officer (CEO).

 Since 2010, FCR has maintained a full-time senior leadership position responsible for the oversight of its ESG program.
-The Senior Director, ESG reports to the SVP, Operations.
+The Vice President, ESG reports to the SVP, General Counsel and Corporate Secretary.
 This leadership role is responsible for directing sustainability reporting initiatives and driving continuous ESG engagement and improvement at FCR.
 This role is supported by a Manager, Energy & Sustainability and an ESG Programs Coordinator.

-Ongoing oversight of ESG and climate-related issues is carried out by the ESG Task Force, co-chaired by FCR's Chief Operating Officer and Senior Director, ESG and attended by executive and senior leadership from all areas of the business.
-The Task Force meets quarterly and is the senior leadership forum for guiding, developing and implementing ESG strategy and commitments, assessing and managing climate-related risks and opportunities, reviewing performance, and integrating ESG practices and initiatives across the organization.
+Ongoing oversight of ESG and climate-related issues is carried out by the ESG Task Force, co-chaired by FCR's Chief Operating Officer and Vice President, ESG and attended by executive and senior leadership from all areas of the business.
+The Task Force meets quarterly and is the senior leadership forum for developing and implementing ESG strategy and commitments, assessing and managing climate-related risks and opportunities, reviewing performance and integrating ESG practices and initiatives across the organization.